James O. Mason: Medical career

 Mason was the first managing director of the LDS Church's Unified Welfare Services, directing the church's hospital system beginning in 1970 when the church moved general authorities to a position of developing policy and handing over the managing of professional departments to hired professionals.
 In this position he gave a talk in LDS general conference announcing the health missionary plan in 1971.
 He continued as head of the church's hospitals until 1975 when the church spun them off as Intermountain Healthcare to allow it to focus health resources more to assist members around the world.

 From 1978 to 1979, Mason served as chair of the division of community medicine in the University of Utah's college of medicine.

 Mason served as the executive director of the Utah Department of Health from 1979 until 1983, when he was named director of the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia; Mason held the directorship of the CDC until 1989.
 In 1993, he was presented with the Gorgas Medal from the Association of Military Surgeons of the United States (AMSUS).

 In 1989, the U.S. Senate confirmed Mason as Assistant Secretary for Health, which made him head of the United States Public Health Service, and Acting Surgeon General.
 He later served as the American delegate to the World Health Organization.

 LDS Church service

 In 1994, Mason was appointed as a general authority by the LDS Church, serving in the Second Quorum of the Seventy until 2000.
 From 2000 to 2003, Mason was president of the church's Bountiful Utah Temple.

-As a young man, Mason served an LDS Church mission to Denmark.
-Before his appointment as a general authority, Mason served in the church as a bishop, stake president, and regional representative.
+As a young man, Mason served a church mission to Denmark.
+Before his appointment as a general authority, Mason served as a bishop, stake president, and regional representative.
 In 1974, while serving as Church Commissioner for Health Services, Mason wrote a pamphlet for the church titled, "Attitudes of The Church of Jesus Christ of Latter-day Saints Toward Certain Medical Problems", which expresses the church's views on abortion, birth control, and homosexuality.